modi95/241Beats/README.md

 ####Week of Monday Oct 27

 The idea was decided upon.<br>
-May need help integrating Java with C.
+May need help integrating Java with C.<br>
 Development has not as yet begun on this project

 <br>